syncfusion-content/UI-suite-docs/gantt-sdk/asp-net-mvc/gantt-chart/getting-started.md

 };
 ```

-## Add ASP.NET MVC Gantt Control
+## Add ASP.NET MVC Gantt Chart Control

-Add the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Gantt control to `~/Views/Home/Index.cshtml` and configure `~/Controllers/HomeController.cs` to supply the data.
-The following code snippet initializes a basic Gantt component with default settings.
+Add the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC Gantt Chart control to `~/Views/Home/Index.cshtml` and configure `~/Controllers/HomeController.cs` to supply the data.
+The following code snippet initializes a basic Gantt Chart control with default settings.

-Bind data to the Gantt control by using the [DataSource](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DataSource) property.
+Bind data to the Gantt Chart control by using the [DataSource](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_DataSource) property.
 It accepts an array of JavaScript objects or a `DataManager` instance.
-The data source fields that are required to render tasks are mapped to the Gantt control by using the [TaskFields](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_TaskFields) property.
+The data source fields that are required to render tasks are mapped to the Gantt Chart control by using the [TaskFields](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_TaskFields) property.

 ### Configure the controller